 2. Sitting Area

 Many gardeners take their garden almost completely outdoors in the summer, opening up the greenhouse as a sitting area or extra living space in the summer.
-The large greenhouse at The Green Center in Cape Cod Massachusetts, for example, houses mature lemon trees and a range of vegetables for most of the year.
-During summer, the trees, flowers, and vegetables are moved outside, adorning the exterior of the greenhouse and creating huge outdoor gardens for the owners.
-That leaves generous room for morning coffee and a meeting area in the greenhouse.
-For greenhouses in climates with more intense sunshine, a shade cloth should be added to keep the greenhouse a comfortable temperature for people.
+For these gardeners the perfect summer greenhouse is one that leaves generous room for morning coffee and a meeting area in the greenhouse.
+The fruit trees and vegetables that grow inside for most of the year are brought outside in the summer, and make a beautiful exterior display in the garden.
+If you are using a greenhouse in a hot climate, with more intense sunshine, a shade cloth should be added to keep the greenhouse a comfortable temperature for people.

 3. Year-Round Growing